MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/add-users.md

 ## Assign licenses

 Choose how you want to assign licenses to users and perform the appropriate task.

+- Add users through Microsoft Entra ID.
+We recommend this option because you can assign licenses and Guides security roles at the group level.
+- Add users manually through the Power Platform admin center and set security roles as you add the user.

 | Platform | How to |
 |---|---|